Gerbar0420/Gerbar0420.github.io/_posts/2024-03-13-cvProject.md

 - **Output**

-  Through the variable selection process, eight explanatory variables were selected from a pool of 63 variables.
-Taking Douliu as an example, Sea salt spray and Industrial processes were identified as important explanatory variables for interpretating P1 value.
+  Through the variable selection process, eight predictors were selected from a pool of 63 variables.
+Taking Douliu as an example, **Sea salt spray** and **Industrial processes** were identified as important Pollution Sources variables for interpretating P1 value.

 - **Performance**

-  By fitting a generalized additive model to selecting important variables, the R-squared of the test dataset reach **0.84**.
+  After fitting a generalized additive model to select important variables, the R-squared of the test dataset reach **0.84**.
 Moreover, it also exhibited considerable performance in prediction, as detailed in Figure 3.

    ![](/images/AS_output.png "Figure 3")